Zenika/zenika-career-paths-framework/paths/posture.md

 ## Path breakdown

-The Posture path focuses on personal capabilities.
+The Posture path focuses on conscious behaviours that can positively impact people around us.

 _Posture_ might be the most difficult path to explain, as it is largely covered in the literature and the word has so many meanings depending on the authors.
 So we first tried to clarify what we call _Posture_ in our context.

-_Posture_ is our ability to use different techniques to bring a team or an individual to a certain targeted state or to reach a pre-defined objective.
+_Posture_ is our ability to use different behavioral techniques to bring a team or an individual to a certain targeted state or to reach a pre-defined objective.
 Over time, the initial plan or the targeted state often change.
 But any necessary adaptations can also be made consciously with the right timing.

 However, this requires some strong foundation: